ivysam-cmyk/chessJava/notes.md

 die()

 <u> Areas of improvement</u>
-Make a move class and every piece will extend it accordingly
+Make a move class and every piece will extend it accordingly - this is not possible

+[ ] make a class where qn asks each player alternately, then the player chooses which pos/(piece type) to move